Royal Caribbean postpones early July cruise after 8 crew members test positive for COVID-19

 According to the Centers for Disease Control and Prevention, a person isn't considered fully vaccinated until they are two weeks removed from their final dose.
 However, before the crew could reach full vaccination, several members became infected with the virus.

-On Tuesday, Bayley said that eight members of the Odyssey crew were shown to have contacted COVID-19 during routine testing.
+On Tuesday, Bayley said that eight members of the Odyssey crew were shown to have contracted COVID-19 during routine testing.
 He added that only two crew members were experiencing "mild" symptoms; the rest were asymptomatic.

 Bayley said the rest of the crew would quarantine for two weeks and the company would continue with routine testing.